tomislavjovanovski/qa-automation-framework/mobile-integration.md

 ## Overview

-The current repository does not yet implement a mobile automation layer. `src/mobile/` and `tests/mobile/` exist, but they are currently empty, and there is no mobile fixture, mobile context, mobile script, or mobile CI job.

 This document describes how mobile would fit into the existing framework without changing the current architecture.

 ## How Mobile Fits the Current Framework